Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 ### Service endpoints

 [Service endpoint](https://docs.microsoft.com/azure/virtual-network/virtual-network-service-endpoints-overview) is an alternative Azure Networking technology you can use to secure your network traffic.
 Essentially you register specific service endpoints like Microsoft.KeyVault on the subnet where traffic originates from.
-In this case the VNet Integration subnet.
+In this case the virtual network integration subnet.
 With this registration, Azure will append metadata to the traffic towards the specific service to allow the service to restrict which subnet to accept traffic from, and to block all other traffic.
 Unlike private endpoint, it still uses the public IP of the service for routing, and therefore do not need the setup of Azure Private DNS Zones.

 ## FAQ

 **Q: Can I apply the same steps to a Function App?**

-You will need a Premium Elastic plan to use VNet Integration with Function Apps.
+You will need a Premium Elastic plan to use virtual network integration with Function Apps.
 Further, if you would like to also have the storage account, that Functions use for code and state, you will need to initially create it with the storage publicly available.
 [The steps and limitations are documented here.](https://docs.microsoft.com/azure/azure-functions/configure-networking-how-to#restrict-your-storage-account-to-a-virtual-network)